 How sweet is it to be rounding the corner of the seasons and welcoming in the warmth and loveliness of spring.
 Spring – full of possibility and opportunity but the cold not quite finished with us yet either – cardigan weather I call it.
 Warmer in the day but still chilly at night so if you go out doors you still need something warm on, like a soft stretchy cardigan that you can pull in close around you.
 Still cold enough too for an outdoor fire and I’m hoping to squeeze one or two more in before the cold is gone entirely.
 And the garden – it’s getting ready to shine.
-Warmer days warm the heart and because it’s the season of change and new growth I’ve an inkling to be making room for something I’ve been holding back on for a while.
-Holding back, not because it’s unpleasant or difficult but because I over complicate and over think and make it hard for myself.
+Warmer days warm the heart and because it’s the season of change and new growth I’ve an inkling to make room for something I’ve been holding back on for a while.
+I hold back not because it’s unpleasant or difficult but because I over complicate and over think and make it hard for myself.
 Ever do that?

 Above all, keep loving one another earnestly, since love covers a multitude of sins.
 Show hospitality to one another without grumbling.
 1 Peter 4:8-9